It is estimated that over two million Americans have some type of glaucoma — and half of them do not know it.

 The eye receives its nourishment from a clear fluid that circulates inside the eye called aqueous humor (not related to tears produced outside of the eye).
-As this fluid is constantly produced, it must also be constantly returned to the bloodstream through the eyes’ drainage canal called the trabecular meshwork.
+As this fluid is constantly produced, it must also be constantly returned to the bloodstream through the eyes’ drainage canal, which is called the trabecular meshwork.

 In the case of open-angle glaucoma, something has gone wrong with the drainage canal.
 When aqueous fluid cannot drain fast enough, the pressure inside the eye begins to build.
 This excess fluid pressure pushes against the delicate optic nerve which connects the eye to the brain.
 If the pressure remains too high for too long, irreversible vision loss can occur.